ethersphere/ethswarm-nextjs/content/pages/milestone1.md

         ## Host unstoppable content on Swarm

-        Uploading and downloading content such as websites or nft-data is optimised and predictable.
+        Uploading and downloading content such as websites or nft-metadata is optimised and predictable.
 This functionality can be accessed through all Swarm products:

-        * bee
+        * Bee

-        * gateway
+        * Gateway

-        * swarm-cli
+        * Swarm-CLI

-        * chrome extension
+        * Google Chrome extension

-        * dashboard
+        * Dashboard

-        * bee-js
+        * Bee-js

         ## Measuring success

-        * Small data and dapps (\~5MB) can be uploaded and downloaded reliably
+        * Small amounts of data and dApps (\~5MB) can be uploaded and downloaded reliably

         * Websites can be accessed by means of a human-readable name without the need for completing a blockchain transaction for every update